Answer: Memorialize the time line of events of the evening in question.

 Mark R. De Yoe at (619) 519-7385.
 Mark has been practicing DUI defense in San Diego for

-over thirty years, and can help get the best results for his clients obtainable.
+more than thirty years, and can help get the best possible results for